-Sheepadoodles who inherit the Poodle-type coat have very curly and dense hair.
-What’s great about Poodle type coats is that they shed very little and are considered (mostly) hypoallergenic.
+Sheepadoodles who inherit the Poodle curly coat, or wool coat, have very curly and dense hair.
+What’s great about curly coats is that they shed very little and are considered (mostly) hypoallergenic.

-Sheepdog-type coat has a more wavy and relaxed look than the Poodle type coat.
-However, this also means that a Sheepadoodle with this type of coat may have an undercoat and shed hair.
+The Sheepdog-type coat, or straight coat, has a more relaxed look than the Poodle-type wool coat.
+However, this also means that a Sheepadoodle with this type of coat may have an undercoat and shed more hair.

-In case your Sheepadoodle has inherited the English Sheepdog look, you will obviously need to have a different approach when it comes to grooming.
-Namely, making sure that you remove all the shed and loose hair from your dog’s coat to avoid matting.
+In case your Sheepadoodle has inherited the English Sheepdog look, you will obviously need to have a different approach when it comes to grooming – namely, making sure that you remove all loose, shedded hair from your dog’s coat to avoid matting.
 For that, pin brushes and slicker brushes are great options.

-Since Sheepadoodle is a mix of two breeds, mix coats are very common.
-This type of coat combines both the Poodle-type coat and Sheepdog-type coat.
-Even with mix coats, regular brushing is crucial to keep your Doodle looking fresh.
+Since the Sheepadoodle is a mix of two breeds, mixed coats are very common.
+This type of coat combines both the Poodle-type coat and Sheepdog-type coat, creating a wavy, fleece-y mixture of the two.
+Even with fleece coats, regular brushing is crucial to keep your Doodle looking fresh.

 Types of Sheepadoodle Haircuts

-It’s now time for Sheepadoodle grooming inspo!
-These are the most popular Sheepadoodle grooming cuts that you can try out on your Doodle.
-And if you don’t like it, rest assured that the hair will always grow back and you can try another style the next time.
+It’s now time for Sheepadoodle grooming inspiration!
+These are the most popular Sheepadoodle haircut styles that you can try out on your Doodle.
+And if you don’t like it, rest assured that the hair will always grow back and you can try another style next time.

 The shaved Sheepadoodle cut is super functional and practical.
-Many Sheepadoodles prefer a lighter coat during summer months.
-Even more, if you live in a hot climate all year round.
-And it makes their features pop!
+Many Sheepadoodles prefer a lighter coat during summer months, especially if you live in a hot climate all year round.
+And, it makes their features pop!